-Temora Shire Council as Crown Land Manager for TAIC is satisfied that after extensive consultation and feedback from the community, the current uses, buildings and improvements are consistent with the core objectives for General Community Use under the Local Government Act 1993 and does not propose to make any changes unless required by law or for safety reasons.
+These permitted uses are consistent with the core objectives for General Community Use under the Local Government Act 1993.
+Future uses are identified to be the same as current permitted uses.
+Council as Crown Reserve Manager does not propose to make any changes unless required by law or for safety reasons.